raganw/cassandra-lunch-and-learn/cluster-exercise/README.md

 # Cluster Exercise
+NOTE: Don't be connected to the VPN when doing this, please.

 This is a collection of scripts for running an isolated instance of cassandra and allow for easier clustering between laptops connected to our LAN.